sudormrfbin/clid/docs/docs/index.md

 ### Tagging Individual Files

-1. Select the file you want to edit with <kbd>Enter</kbd>
+1. Select the file you want to edit with <kbd>Enter</kbd>.
 2. Edit the tags as required.

-> You can also change the name of the file here.
+You can also change the name of the file here.
 The extension(`.mp3`) isn't shown.

+> When editing the genre field, pressing tab will auto-complete the genre.
+If there are more
+> than one match, a dropdown will be showed, from which you can select one using <kbd>Enter</kbd>

 3. You can then press `OK` to save the changes or `Cancel` to discard changes.
 Default keybindings for saving tags is <kbd>Ctrl</kbd> + <kbd>S</kbd> and canceling is <kbd>Ctrl</kbd> + <kbd>Q</kbd>.